Is there more to Dubrovnik than just Game of Thrones? Of course!

 Where to eat in Dubrovnik

 Dubrovnik’s food scene is a little different to the rest of Croatia.
 Sure, it still has incredibly fresh seafood and Mediterranean-style dishes, but it also has a huge choice of international cuisine.

 Another differentiating factor?
-It’s more expensive than the rest of Croatia.
+It’s more expensive than in the rest of Croatia.
 Restaurant prices are estimated to be around 30% higher.

 With that said, there are some excellent choices out there.
 Here are our favourite restaurants for all price points:

-Starting at the higher end of the scale, 360 is a must visit in Dubrovnik.
+Starting at the higher end of the scale, 360 is a must-visit in Dubrovnik.

 Marijo Curić, the head chef of 360, earned a Michelin star in 2018.
 Alongside his team of 57 people, they create an atmospheric and modern fine-dining experience right next to the Fortress of St John.

 The spectacular view from the terrace makes the already phenomenal food that little bit more enjoyable.
 The restaurant serves an a la Carte menu, or you can opt for the 5-course tasting menu.

 Azur – fun Mediterranean dishes with an Asian twist

 Azur offers Mediterranean cuisine with an Asian twist.
 The internationally recognised restaurant serves up delicious, fresh and high-quality foods at affordable prices.